 To cover the shortfall, Bitfinex borrowed funds from stablecoin issuer Tether, issuer of USDT, a stablecoin that was supposed to backed 1-for-1 with U.S. dollars and cash equivalents.

 The idea behind the token is that Bitfinex would use the proceeds from the sale to repay Tether, and use its own revenue, over time, to repurchase and burn LEO, thereby making all investors whole.
 In the meantime, LEO can be used to secure trading-fee discounts on Bitfinex, similar to exchange tokens issued by Binance and others.

-The LEO white paper said U.S. residents and entities would be barred from purchasing.
+said U.S. residents and entities would be barred from purchasing.

 Image: Michael Arrington at Consensus: Invest 2017 via CoinDesk archives